 Click to enlarge

 All of the claims and permits are currently under Section 51 of the Mining Regulations of Nunavut.
-Under Section 51, if a claim holder is unable to do the required assessment work because the holder is, for reasons beyond the claim holder's control, waiting for a public authority to give an authorization or decision without which the work cannot proceed, the claim holder may request a one-year suspension of the work requirements.
+Under Section 51 of the Mining Regulations, if a claim holder is unable to do the required assessment work because the holder is, for reasons beyond the claim holder's control, waiting for a public authority to give an authorization or decision without which the work cannot proceed, the claim holder may request a one-year suspension of the work requirements.

-Kaizen's Section 51 application pertains to the draft Nunavut Land Use Plan (DNLUP).
+Tundra's Section 51 application is based on the draft Nunavut Land Use Plan ("DNLUP").
 In the DNLUP, the Kaizen mineral claims and prospecting permits are overlain by areas with proposed prohibitions and/or limitations on mining and exploration.
-Uncertainty regarding these designations will impact Kaizen's ability to continue its exploration activities at the Coppermine Project until the DNLUP is finalized.
+Uncertainty regarding these designations among other strategic issues will impact Kaizen's ability to continue to choose to invest in its exploration activities at the Coppermine Project until the DNLUP is finalized.

 The annual renewal letter for the Section 51 one-year suspension of work requirements was submitted to the Nunavut Mining Recorder on March 7, 2017.
 On March 21, 2017, the renewal request was approved by Indigenous and Northern Affairs Canada.